Tanujarora100/Devops-Interview-Notes/Devops-Notes/Networking/CIDRRanges.md

 ### **CIDR Blocks and Supernetting**

 CIDR blocks are groups of IP addresses that share the same network prefix.
-These blocks can be aggregated into larger blocks, known as supernets, which help reduce the number of entries in routing tables and simplify network management[1][4].

 For instance, the CIDR block `192.168.0.0/23` includes addresses from `192.168.0.0` to `192.168.1.255`, combining two `/24` blocks into one larger block.